danielzheng-work/SchoolCS1XA3/Project03/README.md

 - The page should start out displaying only a certain amount of Posts and should display incrementally more as the More button is clicked
 - the session variable of number of posts displayed will reset when user logs out
 ### Exceptions
--None
+- None

 ## Objective 10
 ### Description
 - This feature will display a Like count of each post
 - Each posts in message_view will add an extra boolean attribute to let user know if the post has already been liked by the user
 ### Exceptions
--If a post has already been liked, set the button class to w3-disabled and remove the like-button class so the JQuery event no longer responds to it
+- If a post has already been liked, set the button class to w3-disabled and remove the like-button class so the JQuery event no longer responds to it

 ## Objective 11